-Col du Télégraphe is a high mountain pass at an elevation of 1.566 m (5,138 ft) above the sea level, in the French Alps situated above the Maurienne valley between the eastern end of the massif d'Arvan-Villards and the massif des Cerces.
+Col du Télégraphe is a high mountain pass at an elevation of 1.566m (5,138ft) above the sea level, located in the Savoie department in the Auvergne-Rhône-Alpes region in south-eastern France.
 The pass is traversed by the scenic Route des Grandes Alpes.

 There are 2 routes to reach the summit.
 Starting from Saint Michel de Maurienne, the ascent is 11.8 km long.
 Over this distance, the elevation gain is 856 meters.
 The average percentage is 7.3 %.
 And starting from Valloire, the ascent is 4.8 km long.
 Over this distance, the elevation gain is 165 meters.
 The average percentage is 3.4 %.